Research

 Working Papers:

-In this paper, I argue that variation in national climate change mitigation can be explained by states pursuing their national interests while strategically constrained by the collective action problem.
-Specifically, state costs and benefits interacted with state size, a proxy for invulnerability to free-riding, strongly predict observed variation in national yearly emissions.
-I derive this hypothesis and connect it to extant literature with a theoretical framework that interrelates state climate change mitigation interests, preferences, behaviors, and outcomes.
-I test the hypothesis by predicting the difference between real emissions changes and a novel estimate for counterfactual emissions changes.
-The theoretical framework and the counterfactual estimation methodology developed in this paper will facilitate future work on climate mitigation politics, from both international and domestic politics approaches.
+I argue that states pursue coherent climate national interests, which have received little theoretical or empirical attention in climate politics research.
+National climate change mitigation levels are the product of the costs/benefits of climate change action and state size, an indicator of invulnerability to free-riding.
+I derive this theory and connect it to the extant literature on climate politics with a framework that interrelates state climate change mitigation interests, preferences, behaviors, and outcomes.
+I validate my model of climate national interests by predicting the difference between real emissions changes and a novel estimate for counterfactual emissions changes.
+The theoretical framework and the counterfactual estimation methodology developed in this article can facilitate future work on climate mitigation politics, from both international and domestic politics approaches.

 Lobbying Implications of Property-Based Chemical Regulation